kristofzerbe/kiko.io/source/til/index.md

 }
 ```

-On the other hand, it is a so called **forgiving selector**, which rougly means, if one of the selectors in a selector list isn't exist valid, it works nevertheless.
+On the other hand, it is a so called **forgiving selector**, which rougly means, if one of the selectors in a selector list isn't valid, it works nevertheless.

 </section>